shreexe/playbook-markdown-blog/posts/playbook.md

 ---
-title: "iCoffee Playbook"
+title: "Coding Playbook"
+description: "This Playbook details a set of rules and guidelines that you should follow to get started with coding"
-metaTitle: "iCoffee Playbook"
+metaTitle: "Coding Playbook"
 metaDesc: "This Playbook details a set of rules and guidelines that you should follow to get started with coding"
 socialImage: images/icoffee-playbook.jpg
 ---